-The solvency position of the company remains strong with a Solvency Capital Requirement, ('SCR') of €11,793,191 (unaudited) and Own Funds of €27,622,830 (unaudited), at 31 December 2017, thus having an SCR ratio of 234% and a Minimum Capital Requirement ratio of 521%.
+The solvency position of the company remains strong with a Solvency Capital Requirement, ('SCR') of €12,874,069 and Own Funds of €29,774,916, at 31 December 2018, thus having an SCR ratio of 231% and a Minimum Capital Requirement ratio of 514%.

 The company is well positioned to proceed on its journey seeking out profitable growth in line with its strategy.
 In addition to organic growth in markets where it currently operates, prudent growth that is in line with predetermined objectives is being sought in other EU jurisdictions.
-During 2018 GMI will be developing a new motor portfolio in Greece.
-This is in partnership with local expertise and on the ground management.
-This will be a standalone operation being written on a quota share basis with the company retaining a share that is in line with its prudent ethos.
+During 2018 the Company started operations in Greece under the freedom of services regime and after nine months of activity in the Greek Motor market we are confident that this will develop into an important element of GasanMamo Insurance's business.